What are the updated quarantine guidelines as directed by the CDC and PA Department of Health?

 No. We are distinctly separate organizations with different authority and oversight.
 The PIAA governs scholastic sports only and does not have any impact on the governance US Soccer, US Youth Soccer or Eastern Pennsylvania Youth Soccer.

-Will school opening plans have an effect on our soccer season?
+Will school opening/closure plans have an effect on our soccer season?

 Possibly.
 We have heard no indications so far that if the school building is closed due to remote learning choices, that the athletic fields will be closed.
 However, each school district reserves that right.

 Yes.
 The conditions in which we currently live are changing daily and weekly.
-Although we have seen great improvement since May, we have also seen a rise in cases in July.
 As we have since the start of the pandemic, we will follow the direction of the Governor and the Department of Health.